Representation Stability for Disks in a Strip: The Rational Homology of

 Unlike filters where the order of the wheels determines both the filter and its orientation, the order of the wheels in an averaged-filter only determine its orientation.
-Namely, for the averaged-filter $AF(W_{1},\dots, W_{m})$, the symmetric group $S_{m}$ determines the orientation of the average of the spheres by an action of the sign, as well as determining the order in which we consider the tori.
+Namely, for the averaged-filter $AF(W_{1},\dots, W_{m})$, the symmetric group $S_{m}$ determines the orientation of the average of the spheres by an action of weighted sign, as well as determining the order in which we consider the tori.
+The following proposition shows we can rearrange the wheels in an averaged-filter so the wheels are in increasing order of largest labeled disk or in order of increasing rank at the cost of a sign change.

 \begin{prop} Let $AF(W_{1}, \dots, W_{m})$ be an averaged-filter, such that $W_{i}$ is a disk on $n_{i}$ wheels.
 Then, the weighted permutation $\sigma$ of the weighted set $\big(\{W_{1}, \dots, W_{m}\}, \{n_{1}, \dots, n_{m}\}\big)$ acts by $\text{wsgn}(\sigma)$ on $AF(W_{1}, \dots, W_{m})$. \end{prop}